Launching a Podcast

 Interview-based podcast example.

-• Solo/monologue podcast – A simple narration from one person.
+A simple narration from one person.
 It’s ideal for anyone who is an expert on a specific subject.
+Educational shows typically use this format.

-• Panel podcast – This is similar to an interview podcast but with a larger group of people having an organic discussion.
+This is similar to an interview show but with a larger group of people having an organic discussion.

-• Fictional storytelling – These are fictional stories told across multiple episodes, similar to dramatic television.
+These fiction shows are told across multiple episodes, similar to dramatic television.
 A single person narrates some.
 Other shows use teams of voice actors.

 How Do You Listen to Podcasts?